 Make an appointment with Dean Belk, the Law School's Disability Services Liaison.
-He will explain your options and discuss with you the policies and procedures implemented by the Office of Services for Students with Disabilities.
-For more information about requests for accommodations, see the web site for the Office of Services for Students with Disabilities.
+He will explain your options and discuss with you the policies and procedures implemented by the Student Disability Access Office (SDAO).
+For more information about requests for accommodations, see the website for the Student Disability Access Office (SDAO).

 What can I do if a family issue or medical problem interferes with my schoolwork?

-Notify Dean Sherman as soon as you become aware of the problem.
-If you need to leave town suddenly because of a family emergency, she can act as a liaison with your professors.
-If you have a short-term illness that causes you to miss a deadline or exam, either can advise how to make up the work.
+Notify Dean Belk as soon as you become aware of the problem.
+If you need to leave town suddenly because of a family emergency, he can act as a liaison with your professors.
+If you have a short-term illness that causes you to miss a deadline or exam, he can advise how to make up the work.

 Does the Law School provide funding for students to attend conferences?